God Is a Bullet (song)

-"God Is a Bullet" is a song from American alternative rock band Concrete Blonde, which was released in 1989 as the lead single from their second studio album Free.
+"God Is a Bullet" is a song from American rock band Concrete Blonde, which was released in 1989 as the lead single from their second studio album, Free.
 The song was written and produced by the band.
 "God Is a Bullet" reached number 15 on the US Billboard Modern Rock Tracks chart.

 Background

 Concrete Blonde were inspired to write an anti-gun song after witnessing shootings and other gun-related incidents first-hand as residents of Los Angeles.
-The song was written in about 1987.
+The song was written around 1987.
 Napolitano told The Ottawa Citizen in 1989, "This country has seen too many John Wayne movies.
 We were rehearsing one day and someone shot all the windows out of my car.
 Another day I was driving down the street to park it and I saw someone pull a gun on a guy.
 I had to keep on driving with my head under the dash hoping that he wouldn't come after me because I saw him do it.
 You hear guns going off all the time.
 We've become used to it in L.A. which means it's out of hand."